Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 end
 ```

-## Property Calling Methods
+## Calling Methods
 ### callMethod(method:String, ?args:Array\<Dynamic\> = null):Any
-Calls the specified Playstates' instance method (function).
+Calls an instance method from the Playstate class.

-- `method` - The Playstates' instance method to call from.
+- `method` - The Playstate's instance method to call from.
-- `args` - An optional parameter, the arguments from the Playstates' instance method, if it includes one.
+- `args` - An optional parameter, The arguments from the Playstate's instance method, if the argument(s) exists.

 Examples:
 > Calls the Playstates instance method `openPauseMenu()`, when the song starts after the countdown.